carli2/ndcpu/README.md

 A nondeterministic CPU has the same properties as a quantum processor: it can solve NP hard problems in polynomial time.

 In this implementation, "polynomial time" is relative.
 The computation takes a polynomial amount of calculation steps.
-However we have to implement the ndcpu on a deterministic machine, so the current implementation on a deterministic machine involves exponentially many computation steps.
+However we have to implement the ndcpu on a deterministic machine, so the current implementation on a deterministic machine involves exponentially many computation cycles per calculation step.
 With a few tweaks like bit vector arithmetic and a fixed limited machine size, we reach a decent amount of nondeterministic computation power.

 Compiling and running
 ---

-At first, you have to install rust and do some dependency, magic, then you simply do the following to get a 32 bit nondeterministic CPU:
+ndcpu is implemented in rust.
+Be sure to install `rustc` and `cargo` before compiling:
 ```bash
 git clone https://github.com/carli2/ndcpu
 cd ndcpu